msagansk/Augur.Guide/5-developers.md

 ---
 title: Developers
 ---
-# Developers landing page
+# Developers

-Start
+Reference material for developers looking to build on top of Augur.